7mind/blog/role-based-repositories.md

 You may also read about our project, [distage](https://izumi.7mind.io/latest/release/doc/distage/index.html), a module system with an automatic solver for Scala.
 It allows you to build multi-role applications.

 You may follow me on [twitter](https://twitter.com/shirshovp).

+## Updates

+### Nov/2019

+The author of a similar tool for .NET/C# projects approached me recently.
+[Here](https://github.com/CK-Build/CKli/) you may find his tool.
+I think it's a good proof showing that the idea is viable.
+And I think that we need new flexible polyglot build tools supporting role-based approach (Bazel?).
+I have a computational model suitable for such tools, and one day I'll make another post about it.